 - Spring: These collars consist of a squeeze-tightened clamp that slides over the end of the bar.
-They are easy to use, but potentially dangerous for exercises such as overhead triceps extensions where falling plates could cause serious injury.
+They are easy to use but potentially dangerous for exercises such as overhead triceps extensions where falling plates could cause serious injury.

 In my opinion, the safest and easiest option is the threaded-collar version, sometimes called spin-lock collars.
 You can change plates very quickly, and they are reasonably safe and reliable as long as you use them correctly.

 Adjustable dumbbells are an easy way to incorporate progressive resistance, one of the most important principles in weight training.
 This means when a weight becomes too easy for you, you simply add a little more for the next workout, forcing your muscles to grow.
-Fixed weights don’t allow this kind of progression, unless you have a bunch of them.
+Fixed weights don’t allow this kind of progression unless you have a bunch of them.

 The downside is that they do take up a little space, though of course not nearly as much as a barbell set.
-But you will have to come up with a way to organize your plates, particularly if space is any issue in your living situation.
+But you will have to come up with a way to organize your plates, particularly if space is an issue in your living situation.

 Block-style dumbbells are a clever and innovative way to solve the space problem that comes with plate-loaded sets.
 Block sets are adjustable as well, and there are some sets that go up to 100 pounds or more.
-But they are self-contained, without all the extra parts typical of most weight sets.
+They are self-contained, without all the extra parts typical of most weight sets.

 Typically, block dumbbells must be returned to the floor or their rack when you wish to change the weight.
 Most have an optional stand that makes this process easier.
-A turn of the selector dial or lever moves gears which engage some plates and disengage others.
+A turn of the selector dial or lever moves gears that engage some plates and disengage others.
 When you pick up the dumbbell some plates come with it, and some are left behind, giving you the weight you dialed in with the selector.

 Pretty smart, huh?